eslardet/y4project-soundsynthesis/README.md

 ## Sounds
 Sound output in the form of .wav files for all the codes listed above.

+The .wav sound files are also converted to an .mp3 format in case your device is unable to play .wav files.

+There is a fun bonus sound file in this folder too ;)

 The ‘Different notes’ folder contains sound files for all ‘C’ notes on the piano from C2 up to C7 using the final model from Appendix C.5.
 The Python file full_model-notes contains all the final model and parameter values to create these notes.

-The .wav sound files are also converted to an .mp3 format in case your device is unable to play .wav files.